CosmicMind/Events/README.md

 ## Welcome to Events

-A framework for managing events in iOS.
+A framework for managing dates, time, reminders, and calendars.

 Coming soon...